infovpcs/odoo18_mcp_project/PLANNING.md

 - Support for complex field types (many2one, many2many, etc.) ✅
 - Error handling and validation ✅
 - Direct implementation for reliability ✅
-- LangGraph agent flow for advanced operations ✅
+- Dynamic model and field discovery using ir.model and ir.model.fields ✅

 ### Export Process
 1. **Model Validation**: Verify that the model exists and is accessible ✅